bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    single: systemd; postgresql-XX.service

-On several distributions, it maybe advisable to use more recent version of PostgreSQL.
-In such case we recommend to rely on the official :strong:`PostgreSQL Global Development Group` aka :strong:`PGDG` packages.
-They can be obtained from repository referenced on page `download PostgreSQL <https://www.postgresql.org/download/>`_\.

-While the packages will work fine with Bareos, their politic to never create conflicts with distributor packages, their installation will not offer the warranty that postgresql is started before the |dir| daemon.
+If you are using packages from :strong:`PostgreSQL Global Development Group` aka :strong:`PGDG` the delivered `systemd postgresql-XX.service` needs to be edited to add the standard `postgresql.service` alias which is required to start |dir| after `postgresql`\.

 You can either override `bareos-dir.service` to add the corresponding After requirement.